We use cookies to improve your experience, some are essential for the operation of this site.

 History

-Westmeston, in the Rape of Lewes, was held by William of Warenne in 1086; no church is mentioned.
+Westmeston, in the Rape of Lewes, was held by William of Warenne in 1086; no church was mentioned in the Domesday Survey.

 Features